 Issuance of Additional Shares.
-Our post-offering amended and restated memorandum of association authorizes our board of directors to issue additional ordinary shares from time to time as our board of directors shall determine, to the extent of available authorized but unissued shares.
+Our currently effective amended and restated memorandum of association authorizes our board of directors to issue additional ordinary shares from time to time as our board of directors shall determine, to the extent of available authorized but unissued shares.

-Our post-offering amended and restated memorandum of association also authorizes our board of directors to establish from time to time one or more series of preferred shares and to determine, with respect to any series of preferred shares, the terms and rights of that series, including:
+Subject to the Companies Act and the Nasdaq rules, our currently effective amended and restated memorandum of association also authorizes our board of directors to establish from time to time one or more series of preferred shares and to determine, with respect to any series of preferred shares, the terms and rights of that series, including:

-- the designation of the series; - the number of shares of the series; - the dividend rights, dividend rates, conversion rights, voting rights; and - the rights and terms of redemption and liquidation preferences.
+- the designation of the series; - the number of shares of the series; - the dividend rights, dividend rates, conversion rights and voting rights; and - the rights and terms of redemption and liquidation preferences.